Ultimate Guide to MagicBands at Walt Disney World

 If you have multiple MagicBands in your account from various trips (or because you like to collect a variety of designs), you can manage your MagicBands (linking, activating or deactivating them) on the My Disney Experience website or via the mobile app.

-Know, too, that if you have multiple stays at a Disney Resort planned, you have the option of declining a complimentary MagicBand.
+Know, too, that if you plan to stay at a Disney Resort multiple times, you can decline a complimentary MagicBand.
 In this case, you’ll use one of your older MagicBands instead of getting a new one.

 MagicBand Extras